The Cyrillic script won’t be so scary after you get to know it. Here’s how to pronounce the 33 letters...

 Current number of speakers: 1.2 million users

-The earliest Irish Gaelic writings date to 4th century AD, in the form of the linear Ogham scripts, in a stage of the language known as Primitive Irish.
+The earliest Irish Gaelic writings date to the 4th century AD, in the form of the linear Ogham scripts, in a stage of the language known as Primitive Irish.
 Then, Primitive Irish transitioned into Old Irish through the 5th century.
 During this time, the Irish language absorbed some Latin words and by the 10th century, it evolved once again into Middle Irish, which was spoken throughout Ireland and in Scotland and the Isle of Man.

-Starting the 12th century, Middle Irish began to develop into Modern Irish in Ireland, Scottish Gaelic in Scotland, and into the Manx language in the Isle of Man.
+Starting in the 12th century, Middle Irish began to develop into Modern Irish in Ireland, Scottish Gaelic in Scotland, and the Manx language in the Isle of Man.
 However, from the 18th century on, the language began to lose ground.
 But we should ask Claire and Jamie Fraser to tell us more about this story, shouldn’t we?